Egg Donation Program at Reproductive Science Center

-Some women cannot conceive a child because they produce few or no eggs or embryos that do not develop properly.
-This is particularly common in women over the age of 40, in whom IVF with their own eggs has limited success.
-Other women may have a genetic disease and do not want to pass on that risk to their child.
+Some women cannot conceive a child due to issues related to egg quantity or quality.
+This is particularly common in women over the age of 40, in whom IVF with their own eggs has lower success rates.

-Since its establishment in 1983, the Reproductive Science Center of the San Francisco Bay Area has created one of the country’s most experienced and highly successful egg donor programs.
-RSC’s clinical pregnancy rates are over 70 percent per transfer, one of the reasons patients from travel from afar to participate in RSC’s egg donation program.
+Since its establishment in 1983, the Reproductive Science Center of the Bay Area has created one of the country’s most experienced and highly successful egg donor programs.
+RSC’s clinical pregnancy are greater than 70% per transfer, one of the reasons that patients travel internationally to participate in RSC’s egg donation program.

-Egg donation is a sophisticated and carefully coordinated procedure that follows many of the steps of the IVF process.
-Medications and ultrasound monitoring synchronize both donor and recipient cycles.
+Egg donation is a sophisticated and carefully coordinated procedure.
+Medications and ultrasound monitoring are used to synchronize both donor and recipient cycles.

 Another benefit of RSC’s program is its affordable financial aid offerings.

 Each pregnancy that occurs at RSC has a unique story behind it.
-Here are a few stories of people whose lives were forever changed at RSC.
+Read stories of people whose lives were forever changed at RSC.